MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 * [Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) - Recommended
 * [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation)

-{: .important}
-Closing the conversation with Close Dialog is recommended because it is more logic-driven and future-proof.
+Closing the survey conversation with Close Dialog is recommended because it is more future-proof.
 Close Conversation forcibly closes the conversation.
-Close Dialog only closes the conversation once all dialogs are closed.
-If dialog types in addition to Survey are added in the future, you might want the logic of Close Dialog in place.
+Close Dialog closes the conversation once all dialogs are closed.
+If, in the future, a new dialog type is added that triggers after the Survey dialog, you might want the logic of Close Dialog in place in the survey bot.

 You don't need to include a Text interaction that thanks the consumer for their participation; you can define the Thank You message in the survey bot's settings (discussed below).

+{: .important}
+Make sure that a custom bot that triggers a survey uses Close Dialog.
+[Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) allows a post-conversation survey to be triggered, but [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) does not.

 ### Step 3 - Configure the survey bot's settings